imagej/imagej.github.io/pages/How_to_write_your_own_viewer_for_TrackMate.md

 ## A simple event logger.

 Let's keep our custom view simple: we will just build an event logger that recycles the IJ logger window to echo what happens to the model.
 We then of course have to implement the two listener interfaces mentioned above.
-But the code stays pretty simple: check {% include github org='fiji' repo='TrackMate-examples' source='plugin/trackmate/examples/view/EventLoggerView.java' label='here' %} for the details.
+But the code stays pretty simple: check {% include github org='fiji ' repo='TrackMate-examples ' source='plugin/trackmate/examples/view/EventLoggerView.java ' label='here ' %} for the details.

 As for the factory, nothing fancy: